1.1 ml Lip Filler Before and After: What Results To Observe

 The types of reactions will determine how severe the reactions will be, as well as the delays that occur.
 Angioedema and other hypersensitivity reactions are immediate reactions that happen within minutes to a few hours after treatment.

 Delayed Reactions: Granulomas, PIDS, and signs of chronic inflammation may take weeks, months, or even years to manifest.
-For example, HA filler granulomas appear on average forty-one months after injection.
+For example, Delayed inflammatory nodules may appear months or years after treatment in rare cases and should always be professionally assessed.

 A: No, allergic reactions are rare but can happen.